YeaminSarder/Sitelen_Luka_Wan/README.md

 - if you replace each characters in the subarray with a symbol, it is still possible to identify each words uniquely.

-I am keeping a track of best groupings best on certain criteria. this can be found in [Benchmarks.md](Benchmarks.md).
+I am keeping a track of best groupings besed on certain criteria. this can be found in [Benchmarks.md](Benchmarks.md).
 You are welcome to add calculations that are missing.